 The VR implementation of the ATLAS inner tracker will translate eventually into a system with real-time integration of positional data with camera tracking, thus allowing the physical location and radiation dose estimates of individual workers predicted by the VR system.

 Future iterations of this work will incorporate robotic and cobotic assistants (the digital twin concept) into the decommissioning process and thus reduce the risk of human intervention, further reducing radiation exposure.
 The VR modelling and real-time tracking techniques developed in this project have applications in other areas too, and not only on nuclear decommissioning.
-Areas like the commercial sector, aerospace, health & safety, just to mention some of them.
+Industries like aerospace, construction, oil & gas and health & safety, just to mention a few.